CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 In this lab, you learned how to:

-- Create a real-time dashboard to visualize streaming data.
+- Created a real-time dashboard
-- Build a base query to retrieve and structure dashboard data.
+- Created a base query
-- Add parameters to make dashboard queries dynamic and interactive.
+- Added a parameter
-- Add additional pages to the dashboard for better organization.
+- Added a page
-- Configure auto-refresh to keep dashboard visualizations updated in real time.
+- Configured auto refresh
-- Save and share the dashboard to collaborate and provide real-time insights to others.
+- Saved and shared the dashboard

 ## You have successfully completed the lab